What's the bottom line?

-When we have fitted a linear model, we can compute its mean squared prediction error and compare this to the variance of the original variable.
-As noted above, we hope to find that the MSE is less than the original variance.
-The relative amount by which the mean squared error is less than the variance of the original variable is referred to as the fraction of the variance that was explained by the model.
-For example, if the MSE is 20% less than the original variance, we say we have "explained 20% of the variance."
+When we have fitted a linear regression model, we can compute the variance of its errors and compare this to the variance of the dependent variable (the latter being the error variance of an intercept-only model).
+The relative amount by which the regression model's error variance is less than the variance of the dependent variable is referred to as the fraction of the variance that was explained by the independent variable(s).
+For example, if the error variance is 20% less than the original variance, we say we have "explained 20% of the variance."

 It turns out that in a simple regression model, the fraction of variance explained is precisely the square of the correlation coefficient--i.e., the square of r.
 Hence, the fraction-of-variance-explained has come to be known as "R-squared".
 The interpretation and use of R-squared are discussed in more detail here.

 In a multiple regression model (one with two or more X variables), there are many correlation coefficients that must be computed, in addition to all the means and variances.
 For example, we must consider the correlation between each X variable and the Y variable, and also the correlation between each pair of X variables.
 In this case, it still turns out that the model coefficients and the fraction-of-variance-explained statistic can be computed entirely from knowledge of the means, standard deviations, and correlation coefficients among the variables--but the computations are no longer easy.
 We will leave those details to the computer.
 (Return to top of page.)